A Fully Bayesian Approach to Assessment of Model Adequacy in Inverse Problems: Conclusions

 Another topic for future research is to systematically address the question of the efficiency of our proposal when the number of covariates is allowed to be very large.
 Although the general methodology presented in this paper will certainly remain valid for multi-dimensional covariates, we anticipate that it may be slightly difficult to devise appropriate overall discrepancy measures of goodness of fit.
 It is worthwhile to note in this connection that \ctn{Bhattacharya04b} addressed goodness of fit of the complicated palaeoclimate model of \ctn{Haslett06}, where there are two covariates instead of one; see also \ctn{Bhattacharya04c} for more detail.
 In the above-mentioned research two separate discrepancy measures were constructed instead of a single overall measure of fit.
 The final conclusions regarding goodness of fit of the model, however, were consistent with respect to the two independent discrepancy measures.
+More recently, \ctn{Sabya13} proposed a new Bayesian palaeoclimate model and were able to confirm goodness-of-fit of their model to the chironomid data of \ctn{Vasko00} and the pollen data of \ctn{Haslett06}, using the IRD method and several discrepancy measures, all of which led to the same conclusion of good fit.
 We also remind the reader that our proposal is ideally suited for model assessment in inverse regression problems.
 However, this seems to have quite good potential in assessing Bayesian model fit in general.
 We look forward to providing a detailed separate paper on issues regarding application of our methodology to problems other than inverse regression.